Tennis court: Clay courts

 Clay courts slow down the ball and produce a high bounce in comparison to grass or hard courts, taking away many of the advantages of big serves.
 For this reason, the clay court heavily favors baseline players, as it is hard for attacking serve-and-volley players to dominate on the surface.
 Clay courts are cheaper to construct than other types of tennis courts, but a clay surface costs more to maintain.
 Clay courts need to be rolled to preserve flatness.
 The clay's water content must be balanced; green clay courts (see below) are generally required to be sloped to allow water run-off.

 Clay courts are more common in Europe and Latin America than in North America.
 The clay courts that do exist in the United States tend to be made of green clay, which consists of crushed basalt; they are usually known by their brand name, HarTru.
-A "maroon" form of clay, advertized as "American red clay", is also used at the U.S. Men's Clay Court Championships in Houston, Texas.
+A "maroon" form of clay, advertised as "American red clay", is also used at the U.S. Men's Clay Court Championships in Houston, Texas.
 Clay courts with a top dressing of burnt shale – which makes the surface grittier and allows for faster play – can be found in Britain, especially in northern England and Scotland (where they are known as "blaes" courts).
 More esoteric clay-like surfaces, meanwhile, still exist in rural Australia ('antbed' courts, made out of compacted termite mounds and/or loam), India (animal dung) and the Philippines (crushed sea-shells).

 Historically for the Grand Slams clay courts have been used at the French Open since 1891 and the US Open from 1975 to 1977 (on green clay).